OpenRailAssociation/website/content/association/_index.md

 title: About OpenRail Association
 ---

-The OpenRail Association provides a safe and not-for-profit platform for the development of Open Source software in the railways sector.
+**The OpenRail Association provides a safe and not-for-profit platform for the development of Open Source software in the railways sector.**

+### Joining the association {#join}

+New members are welcome to join the OpenRail Association.
+They will become part of the [current OpenRail members]({{% relref "/#members" %}}) who have agreed on the association's principles and believe in the benefits of an Open Source organisation for the railway sector.

+{{< join-links >}}

 ### Structure and people {#structure}